-ARTICLE II.
-PROCEDURE BEFORE THE DISTRICT COMMISSIONS AND ENVIRONMENTAL BOARD
+ARTICLE II PROCEDURE BEFORE THE DISTRICT ENVIRONMENTAL COMMISSIONS

-Rule 10.
-Permit Applications
+Rule 10 Permit Applications

 (A) An application shall be signed by the applicant and any co-applicant, or an officer or duly-appointed agent thereof.
 The record owner(s) of the tract(s) of involved land shall be the applicant(s) or co-applicant(s) unless good cause is shown to support waiver of this requirement.
-When the applicant is a municipality or a solid waste management district empowered to condemn the involved land or an interest in it, then the application need only be signed by that party.
+Good cause may include a demonstration that the applicant effectively controls a tract or a portion of a tract, to be used in the development or subdivision or upon which the construction of improvements will occur, through permanent easement, right-ofway, or access agreement which will allow the imposition of appropriate permit conditions by the district commission to mitigate adverse impacts under the criteria of the Act.
+When the applicant is a state agency, municipality or a solid waste management district empowered to condemn the involved land or an interest in it, then the application need only be signed by that party.
 The application shall list the name or names of all persons who have a substantial property interest, such as through title, lease, purchase or lease option, right-of-way or easement, in the tract or tracts of involved land by reason of ownership or control and shall describe the extent of their interests.
-The district commission or board may, upon its own motion or upon the motion of a party, find that the property interest of any such person is of such significance that the application cannot be accepted or the review cannot be completed without their participation as co-applicants.
+The district commission may, upon its own motion or upon the motion of a party, find that the property interest of any such person is of such significance, therefore demonstrating a lack of effective control by the applicant, that the application cannot be accepted or the review cannot be completed without their participation as co-applicants.

-(B) The board shall from time to time issue guidelines for the use of commissions and applicants in determining the information and documentation that is necessary or desirable for thorough review and evaluation of projects under applicable criteria.
-The board or a commission may require such additional information or supplementary information as the board or commission deems necessary to fairly and properly review the proposal.
-If the applicant submits or intends to submit permits or certifications as evidence under Rule 19, the applicant shall, upon request of the board or a commission or upon challenge of a party under Rule 19, submit copies of all materials relevant to such permit or certification.
+(B) The land use panel of the board shall from time to time issue guidelines for the use of commissions and applicants in determining the information and documentation that is necessary or desirable for thorough review and evaluation of projects under applicable criteria.
+Applications shall be on forms provided by the land use panel of the board.
+The commission may require such additional information or supplementary information as the commission deems necessary to fairly and properly review the application.
+If the applicant submits or intends to submit permits or certifications as evidence under Rule 19, the applicant shall, upon request of the commission or upon challenge of a party under Rule 19, submit copies of all materials relevant to such permit or certification.

-(C) In order to avoid unnecessary or unreasonable costs for applicants and other parties, the board or a district commission may authorize the sequential filing of information for review under the 10 criteria.
+(C) In order to avoid unnecessary or unreasonable costs for applicants and other parties, the district commission may authorize the sequential filing of information for review under the 10 criteria.

 (D) An application that is incomplete in substantial respects shall not be accepted for filing by the district coordinator, and therefore shall not initiate the time and notice requirements of the Act and these rules.
-A coordinator's decision that an application is substantially incomplete may be appealed in accordance with Rules 3(C)(3) and 3(D) of these rules.
-A coordinator's decision that an application is complete is for the purpose of initiating the time and notice requirements and cannot be appealed.
+A coordinator's decision that an application is substantially incomplete shall be treated as a jurisdictional opinion pursuant to 10 V.S.A.
+Section 6007(c).
+A coordinator's decision that an application is complete will initiate the time and notice requirements for processing of the application.